lssaleman/MathLibrary/README.md

 supplied by LatexParseManager.
 This class is the bridge among the mathematical objects the LatexParser.

 A big selling point is, that you can combine the mathematical objects however you like.
 A Fraction consists of Expressions, so does a Polynom.
-Yet the LatexParseManager can parse it correctly offering a lot of flexibility
+Yet the LatexParseManager can parse it correctly offering a lot of flexibility.

 [expr]: src/values/Expression.java
 [expr_mod]: src/values/ExpressionModifier.java